 It is important to remember that ADHD is a neurological disorder.
 ADHD affects children, teenagers, and adults.
-Symptoms do start to visually disappear in males with age, but with women, they tend to visually appear, more so in the form of depression and anxiety...sometimes even being misdiagnosed as depression and sometimes bipolar disorder.
+Symptoms do start to visually disappear in males at an early age, but with women, they tend to visually appear, more so in the form of depression and anxiety, and later on in life.

-There are two categories of ADHD.
+There are three categories of ADHD.
 Some can be inattentive, others can be hyperactive with impulsivity, and some can have a combination of inattentiveness and hyperactivity.
-The ability to organize and implement tasks, follow daily schedules and routines, prioritize and manage tasks in a timely manner, and regulate internal and external stressors to maintain consistent emotional responses may be difficult for people with ADHD
+The ability to organize and implement tasks, follow daily schedules and routines, prioritize and manage tasks in a timely manner, and regulate internal and external stressors to maintain consistent emotional responses may be difficult for people with ADHD.

 We have strong partnership with mental health professional networks that work with our coaches and our clients in treatments to ensure mental health is the top priority.